 We can clearly understand and relate to that mode of thinking.
 In this day and age it feels like every company we deal with is trying to figure out a way to squeeze more money out of us — especially on a monthly basis.
 Managed IT Services is not immune to this change in business climate.

 But that being said, Managed IT Services is not just a short-lived fad, or a way for IT companies to fatten their wallets.
 Managed IT Services is a way for businesses to eliminate problems before they ever occur, manage their IT budgets better, and create a solid long-term partnership with an IT firm that is protecting one of their most important assets… their data.

 Put in simple terms – one of the biggest benefits of Managed IT Services is discovering and fixing problems before they can negatively affect your business.
 Common benefits include:

 - Reduced operating costs: businesses are able to control and reduce their overall operating costs with the flat-fee billing model.
 Cost-effective access to enterprise-level support is a finally a reality with Managed IT Services.

 - Minimized downtime: a well maintained, proactively serviced computer network will always run better than the alternative.
 With proactive network monitoring, patch management, and desktop optimization performed on a regular basis, you will notice a tremendous difference in operations… and you will reap the benefits of preventing fires, rather than fighting them.

 - Allows the focus to be on running the business, and not the technology.

 - Peace of mind from knowing that the network is monitored 24/7/365

-If you’re a growing small-to-medium business in search of a reliable IT service provider, chances are that a Managed IT Services plan such as Silverleaf PRIME I.T. for Business is a good fit for you!
+If you’re a growing small-to-medium business in search of a reliable IT service provider, chances are that one of our Silverleaf Managed IT Services plans is a good fit for you!

 What is your company’s cost of IT-related down-time?
 Try our Down-time Cost Calculator